nchatharoo/CTF-Writeups/PicoCTF/findme.md

 ![](images/findme_1.png)

 ## Steps
-The CTF ask to connect at a spcific URL with a given username and password.
+The CTF ask to connect at a specific URL with a given username and password.

-1. After login, the website welcomed us with a message
+1. After login, the website welcome us with a message
 ![](images/findme_2.png)

 2. So I went back on my browser history and saw 2 redirect with an URL with an `id` parameter.